thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/config.md

 #### Docker-Based deployment

-If ThingsBoard MQTT Broker is installed in a Docker Compose environment, you can edit the scripts and add environment variables for the corresponding containers.
+If TBMQ is installed in a Docker Compose environment, you can edit the scripts and add environment variables for the corresponding containers.
 For more details, refer to the [Docker documentation](https://docs.docker.com/compose/environment-variables/#/the-envfile-configuration-option).

 #### K8S-Based deployment

-If ThingsBoard MQTT Broker is installed in a K8S environment, you can edit the scripts and add environment variables for the corresponding deployments/stateful sets.
+If TBMQ is installed in a K8S environment, you can edit the scripts and add environment variables for the corresponding deployments/stateful sets.
 For more details, refer to the [K8S documentation](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/).

 ## Configuration parameters